-Fairly early on in the franchise process, franchise hopefuls will receive a document known as the Franchise Disclosure Document (FDD).
-Franchise disclosure documents are legally mandated by the Federal Trade Commission.
-Buying a franchise and becoming a successful franchisee requires you to carefully read the FDD for your selected brand and clearly understand its terms before entering into a legal relationship.
+Fairly early in the franchise discovery process, franchisee hopefuls will receive a document known as the Franchise Disclosure Document (FDD).
+Franchise disclosure documents are legally mandated by the Federal Trade Commission (FTC).
+Buying a franchise and becoming a successful franchisee requires you to read the FDD for your selected brand carefully and clearly understand its terms before entering into a legal relationship.

-Most individuals outside of the legal profession initially view the franchise disclosure document as an overly onerous legal document, as complex as it is confusing, and that’s mostly correct.
+Most individuals outside of the legal profession initially view the franchise disclosure document as an overly onerous legal document, as it is as complex as it is confusing, and that’s mostly correct.
 But as you become acquainted with the document and shed your initial sense of overwhelm, you’ll realize that it’s relatively well structured.
-Even better, the language is written at a level that can be understood by the average person.
+Even better, the language is written at a level the average person can understand.
 You absolutely possess the ability to read and understand its contents.

-When armed with the knowledge of an insider, you can successfully leverage the information in the franchise disclosure document to gain greater insights into the quality of the franchise brand you’re considering.
+When armed with the knowledge of a franchise industry insider, you can successfully leverage the information in the franchise disclosure document to gain greater insights into the quality of the franchise brand you’re considering.

 **Note that since the franchise disclosure document is a legal disclosure document and not a legally binding contract, you don’t necessarily need to hire a lawyer to review it.
 But before signing the legally binding franchise agreement, you should absolutely consult a franchise-specific attorney.
 The information in this article should not be used as a substitute for legal advice from a licensed attorney.

-The franchise disclosure document is a document the Federal Trade Commission (FTC) mandates each franchisor to offer each of their respective franchise candidates.
-At a basic level, the intent of the FDD is to define the legal relationship between the franchisor and franchisees.
-At a deeper level, the FDD is written to protect the brand (and everyone who has invested in the brand), since a single franchise owner will be entrusted with enough responsibility to potentially harm the brand without the details of that legal relationship being firmly in place.
+The franchise disclosure document is a document the Federal Trade Commission (FTC mandates each franchisor to offer each of their respective franchise candidates).
+At a basic level, the FDD intends to define the legal relationship between the franchisor and franchisees.
+At a deeper level, the FDD is written to protect the brand (and everyone who has invested in the brand) since a single franchise owner will be entrusted with enough responsibility to potentially harm the brand without the details of that legal relationship being firmly in place.

-I’ve explained this to franchise candidates in the past (and just as directly).
+I’ve explained this to franchisee candidates in the past (and just as directly).
 Their responses are almost always the same: “Who in their right mind would sign that?!”
 But it’s not at all unusual for the terms of an agreement to favor whoever wrote it.
-Have you ever gone over a rental or lease agreement with a lawyer?
-You’d be surprised by the terms that you’ve agreed to in the fine print of most of contracts you’ve signed.
+Have you ever reviewed a rental or lease agreement with a lawyer?
+You’d be surprised by the terms you’ve agreed to in the fine print of most of the contracts you’ve signed.

-The number of active franchises has grown significantly over recent years, and since the beginning of this year, my responded to balking candidates by reminding them: “There’s about 750,000 active franchise agreements as we speak.”
+The number of active franchise businesses has grown significantly over recent years.
+Since the beginning of this year, I have responded to balking candidates by reminding them: “There are about 750,000 active franchise agreements as we speak.”

-If the terms of the franchise disclosure document are so unfair, then why do people keep signing up?
-In truth, have the terms of the franchise relationship set by the franchisor is not necessarily as unfair as it may sound:
+If the franchise disclosure document’s terms are so unfair, why do people keep signing up?
+In truth, having the terms of the franchise relationship set by the franchisor is not necessarily as unfair as it may sound:

 The franchisor is responsible for protecting the investments and greater good of the collective franchise system.
-For all other franchise owners to be able to survive, they must first ensure that no one franchise owner can bring down the entire brand.
+For all other franchise owners to survive, they must first ensure that no single franchise owner can bring down the entire brand.

-But here’s the other truth: if a franchisor is only offering the support and functionality described in the legal doc, it puts the entire brand in jeopardy.
-For the franchisor to succeed, the vast majority of the franchise owners need to be succeeding, and in order for that to happen, they need to offer robust support functionality and constantly be working on behalf of the franchisor to improve the product and service offerings.
+But here’s the other truth: if a franchisor is only offering the support and functionality described in the legal document, it puts the entire brand in jeopardy.
+For the franchisor to succeed, the vast majority of the franchise owners need to succeed.
+For that to happen, they need to offer robust support functionality and constantly be working on behalf of the franchisor to improve the product and service offerings.

 Indeed, the franchise disclosure document offers no real insight into the qualitative side of a franchise.
 It won’t tell you the full list of franchise support personnel, nor will it tell you the marketing programs they offer to help franchise owners get customers in the door.

-But that’s no reason to gloss over the franchise disclosure document review phase entirely.
-When you take the time to read and understand the FDD in its entirety, you will gain valuable insights into the quality of the franchisor that you will not find anywhere else.
+But that’s no reason to entirely gloss over the franchise disclosure document review phase.
+When you take the time to read and understand the FDD in its entirety, you will gain valuable insights into the franchisor’s quality that you will not find anywhere else.

 I read, on average, about 100-200 franchise disclosure documents in any given calendar year, which includes the brands I investigate for personal investments, along with the brands that I consider for representation within the Raintree brand.
 To learn more about the brands in Raintree’s portfolio and how we set ourselves apart as leaders in national franchise sales, read about our unique approach to franchise development here.